BruceWayne5406/BruceWayne5406/README.md

 - 👋 Hi, I’m @BruceWayne5406
 - 👀 I’m interested in AI, embedded systems,enterepreneurial opputunities in tech
-- 🌱 I’m currently learning python,openCV
+- 🌱 I’m currently learning ML fundamentals because i want to build SNNs
-- 💞️ I’m looking to collaborate with startups
+- Also learning verilog and CMOS, interested in chip design and manufacturing.
 - feel free to reach me at ruhilharsh80@gmail.com
 - 😄 Pronouns: ... i dont have to mention my pronouns cause i am not f#cking GAY!